philippebeck/-services/README.md

 Servidio is a JavaScript Frontend Service Library.
 You will find some Services with Checkers, Fetchers, Getters & Setters.
-Servidio use only JS native functions, so it have no dependencies.
+Servidio use only JS native functions, so it have no dependency.

 ---